Lok Sabha Budget Session: Labour Ministry mulls national policy for 50 lakh domestic helps, drivers

 Also Read: Paperwork may become mandatory for house helps; salary can't be paid informally: Report

-According to the Gangwar's reply, the key characteristics of the draft national policy comprise the inclusion of domestic workers in the existing legislations, they will have the right to get registered as legitimate workers which will enable the domestic aids get access to rights and benefits meant for them.
+According to Gangwar's reply, the key characteristics of the draft national policy comprise the inclusion of domestic workers in the existing legislations, and giving them the right to get registered as legitimate workers.
+Such registration will enable the domestic aids to get access to rights and benefits meant for them.

 Apart from this, the domestic helps will also have the right to set up their own associations or trade unions, have entitlement to minimum wages, passage to social security and protection from mistreatment, harassment, abuse and violence.

-Furthermore, the draft policy proposes a mechanism to control and regulate the placement agencies managing domestic aids, right to upgrade their professional skills and have access to courts and tribunals.
+Furthermore, the draft policy proposes a mechanism to control and regulate the placement agencies managing domestic helps, right to upgrade their professional skills and have access to courts and tribunals.

 Also Read: BT Buzz: PM Modi pushes for big labour reforms; 43 crore unorganised workers to benefit

-According to a report in the news daily, the ministry's efforts to revive the 'National Policy for Domestic Workers' - first proposed in 2015 - not only translates into higher salaries for domestic helps but may also involve extra paperwork for employers.
+According to a report, the ministry's efforts to revive the 'National Policy for Domestic Workers' - first proposed in 2015 - not only translates into higher salaries for domestic helps but may also involve extra paperwork for employers.

 Also Read: Lok Sabha Budget Session: Aadhaar Bill, law to fight money laundering on agenda